KLRT-TV: As an independent station

 Interest in building channel 16 was rekindled in the late 1970s by groups seeking different uses.
 One, Arkansas Christian Television, sought to build a Christian television station; others proposed subscription television programming.
 The final field of applicants for channel 16 numbered eight.
-Other notable bidders included Milton Grant's Grant Broadcasting Corporation; a group led by Deborah Mathis, a former KARK-TV news anchor; Central Arkansas Television, whose investors included former U.S. House Representative and eventual Arkansas Governor Jim Guy Tucker; May Broadcasting of Shenandoah, Iowa; and LRTV Limited Partnership, controlled by national station representation firm MMT Sales of New York and its executive Gary Scollard.
+Other notable bidders included Milton Grant's Grant Broadcasting Corporation; a group led by former KARK-TV news anchor Deborah Mathis; Central Arkansas Television, whose investors included former U.S. House Representative and eventual Arkansas Governor Jim Guy Tucker; May Broadcasting of Shenandoah, Iowa; and LRTV Limited Partnership, controlled by national station representation firm MMT Sales of New York and its executive Gary Scollard.
 Arkansas Christian Television, not wanting to face a comparative hearing process that it believed could stretch on for five years, withdrew the next month.

 At the end of 1981, the seven remaining applicants announced a settlement agreement to combine in a limited partnership dominated by MMT.
 The lopsided nature of the shareholdings prompted the FCC administrative law judge assigned to the comparative hearing case to initially reject the settlement, only to be overruled by the FCC's review board that June, an action that cleared the way for the construction permit to be granted.

 Little Rock Communications Associates (LRCA), the consortium of owners produced by the settlement agreement, proceeded to draft plans to construct the station on Shinall Mountain and purchase a building off Markham Street.
 The call letters KLRT-TV, for Little Rock Television, were assigned over the objections of Little Rock radio station KLRA.

 KLRT-TV first signed on the air on June 26, 1983.
 It was the first independent station in Arkansas; the first commercial television station to sign on in the region since CBS affiliate KTHV (channel 11) debuted 28 years earlier on November 27, 1955; and the first UHF station to operate in Little Rock since pioneering KRTV on channel 17 sold its facilities to KATV in 1954.
 It aired syndicated classic sitcoms, prime time movies, sports, and children's cartoons.

-Two more independents would launch in Central Arkansas to compete with KLRT during 1986: Bell Equities, Inc. signed on KRZB-TV (channel 26) in Hot Springs on February 7, and TVX Broadcast Group signed on Pine Bluff-licensed KJTM-TV (channel 38) on June 17, subsequently becoming the market's original Fox affiliate on October 6 of that year.
-(While in the general area, KRZB-TV did not reach Little Rock with its signal.
-It closed down in March 1988.)
+Two more independents would launch in Central Arkansas to compete with KLRT during 1986.
+Bell Equities, Inc. signed on KRZB-TV (channel 26) in Hot Springs on February 7.
+While that station's signal did not reach Little Rock, and it ultimately closed in March 1988, TVX Broadcast Group signed on Pine Bluff–licensed KJTM-TV (channel 38) on June 17, subsequently becoming the market's original Fox affiliate on October 6 of that year.
 As the established independent in the market, KLRT continued to maintain a lead against its competitors.
 During the late 1980s, KLRT also maintained an innovative partnership with Storer Cable's Little Rock system; the station occasionally leased airtime to Storer to offer free previews of programming from basic and premium cable channels carried by the system, in addition to co-sponsoring various community service projects.